Chelny/nintendo-switch-ui/README.md

 ### 2- Start server

+> _**NOTE:** You may skip this step if you're using the online API.
+In `web/src/app/Constants.js`, the stub API URL can be uncommented if you want to use it instead.
+By default, the online API URL is being used._

 Type `cd server` then, execute `npm run dev`.
 Open [http://localhost:3001](http://localhost:3001) in the browser to see if the server has successfully started.
 "The server is running." should be displayed.